NLnetLabs/incremental-deleg/draft-homburg-deleg.md

 + S3.
 DELEG should minimize transaction cost in its usage.

-  Assuming Qname-minimisation, there are no extra queries needed in most cases if the authoritative name server has incremental deleg support.
-The exception is when the parent zone is not signed and has no incremental deleg records.
+  Assuming Qname-minimisation, there are no extra queries needed in most cases if the authoritative name server has deleg support.
+The exception is when the parent zone is not signed and has no deleg records.
   In that case, one extra query is needed when the parent zone is first contacted (and every TTL).